neatcoding/gog-task/README.md

 I use page route just to demonstrate.
 Should remove it for SEO purposes.

-gogPriceSlider directive is created to have customized slider
+gogPriceSlider directive is created to have customized slider coming from my hands.

 <h2>Grunt</h2>